 Operational resilience is constantly monitored.
-Transactional activity is almost wholly online, with an average of 98% of these transactions achieved by straight through processing.
-There is robust oversight of third party suppliers and in addition our market counterparties are regulated by the FCA and hence are required to hold adequate capital to protect against failure.
+Transactional activity is almost wholly online, with most transactions achieved by straight through processing.
+There is robust oversight of third-party suppliers and in addition our market counterparties are regulated by the FCA and hence are required to hold adequate capital to protect against failure.